17-year-old arrested after 2 killed during unrest in Kenosha

 Scott said he cradled a lifeless victim in his arms, and a woman started performing CPR, but “I don’t think he made it.”

-According to witness accounts and video footage, police apparently let the young man responsible for the shootings walk past them with a rifle over his shoulder with his hands in the air as members of the crowd were yelling for him to be arrested because he had shot people.
+According to witness accounts and video footage, police apparently let the gunman walk past them and leave the scene with a rifle over his shoulder and his hands in the air as members of the crowd were yelling for him to be arrested because he had shot people.

-As for why the gunman was allowed to leave, Sheriff David Beth portrayed the scene as chaotic, with screaming, chanting, nonstop radio traffic and “people running all over the place.”
+As for how the gunman managed to leave the scene, Sheriff David Beth portrayed a chaotic, high-stress situation, with screaming, chanting, nonstop radio traffic and people running all over — conditions he said can cause “tunnel vision” among law officers.

-“I can picture all kinds of reasons why I wasn’t focusing on people doing that.
-In situations that are high stress, you have such incredible tunnel vision, you have no idea what’s outside here when you’re looking right here,” he said.

 Much of Rittenhouse’s Facebook page is devoted to praising law enforcement, with references to Blue Lives Matter, a movement that supports police.
 He also can be seen holding an assault rifle.

 Other photographs include those of badges of various law enforcement agencies, including the Chicago Police Department.
-All of the badges have a black line across them — something police officers do with black tape or other material whenever an officer is killed in the line of duty.
+All of the badges have a black line across them — something police officers typically do with black tape when an officer is killed in the line of duty.

 In a photograph posted by his mother, he is wearing what appears to be a blue law enforcement uniform as well as the kind of brimmed hat that state troopers wear.

-The sheriff told the Milwaukee Journal Sentinel that armed vigilantes had been patrolling Kenosha’s streets in recent nights, but he did not know if the gunman was among them.
-However, video taken before the shooting showed police tossing bottled water from an armored vehicle to what appear to be armed civilians walking the streets.
+The sheriff told the Milwaukee Journal Sentinel that militia members or armed vigilantes had been patrolling Kenosha’s streets in recent nights, but he did not know if the gunman was among them.
+However, video taken before the shooting shows police tossing bottled water from an armored vehicle to what appear to be armed civilians walking the streets.
 And one of them appears to be the gunman.

 “We appreciate you being here,” an officer is heard saying to the group over a loudspeaker.